Home » Side Dish Recipes » Zucchini Salad with Lemon & Feta

 Fresh Herbs – Other good choices besides oregano are fresh basil, parsley, chives, dill, fresh thyme, finely chopped fresh rosemary, or even a bit of fresh mint.

-Other Vegetables - Try adding thinly sliced red onion, fresh corn, or even very thin slices of celery or shaved fennel.
+Other Vegetables – Try adding thinly sliced red onion, a chopped red pepper, fresh corn, or even very thin slices of celery or shaved fennel.
 Greens like arugula or chopped spinach mix in well.
+Kalamata olives are a fun addition as well.

 Nuts – Pine nuts add a delicious crunch to zucchini salad.
 Toasted chopped walnuts are a good addition as well.

-Pesto - Love pesto?
-Add in a bit of nut-free pesto or almond pesto.
+Pesto – Love pesto?
+Add in a bit of nutty flavor with almond pesto.
+Or mix in some Feta Pesto to boost the feta flavor.

 Cheese – Goat cheese crumbles are a delicious choice in place of the feta.
 Another option is small balls of fresh mozzarella or freshly grated parmesan cheese.